-The F-Doc V2X Non-Contact is a large, trigger-style infrared thermometer.
-Throughout our testing, it was one of the most accurate and precise devices that we used.
-It provides readings almost instantaneously — in about a second — and can take both forehead temperatures and readings of inanimate objects.
+The Famidoc Touchless is a large, trigger-style infrared thermometer.
+It was one of the most accurate and precise devices we used throughout our testing, providing readings almost instantaneously (in about a second).
+It can take both forehead temperatures and readings of inanimate objects.
 It automatically turns off after approximately 30 seconds to save battery power and displays 'lo' or 'hi' when forehead readings fall outside of a normal range.
-Its memory function holds 32 readings and can record both forehead and inanimate object temperatures (most models with a memory function only retain the former).
+The Famidoc's memory function holds 32 readings and can record both forehead and inanimate object temperatures (most models with a memory function only retain the former).

 Our main gripe with this product is the user interface.
-In addition to the temperature scanning trigger (memory recall, volume, C/F, mode).
-They are very small, difficult to press, and may be difficult to read for some folks.
-They also take up valuable real estate that requires the readout screen to be smaller.
-Lastly, though you won't have to access it often, the battery compartment latch is hard to open.
-All in all, this multi-purpose device is an excellent, highly precise option that we would gladly keep on hand as part of a household first aid kit.
+The buttons (memory recall, volume, C/F, mode) are small, difficult to press, and may be difficult to read for some folks.
+They also take up valuable real estate, requiring the readout screen to be smaller.
+Though you won't have to access it often, the battery compartment latch is hard to open.
+All in all, this multi-purpose device is an excellent, highly precise option that we would gladly recommend keeping on hand in your bathroom's medicine cabinet.

-The Vicks SpeedRead V912US is a basic digital probe model that is easy to use and easy to read.
-It has a single button and a large, bold font screen and displays a green/yellow/red backlight color that corresponds to the severity of its temperature reading.
+The Vicks Comfortflex is a basic digital probe model that is easy to use and read.
+It has a single button and a large, bold font screen and displays a green/yellow/red backlight color corresponding to the severity of its temperature reading.
 Press the power button once to turn it on, and the device displays the previous temperature reading for a couple of seconds while it gets ready to take the next one.
 It comes with a few disposable probe covers and a hard plastic storage case.
 If you are looking for a basic, intuitive thermometer and don't need a ton of features, this is the one.

 The downsides of this model are minor.
 Its memory only records one previous temperature reading, and it only displays this for a couple of seconds, and then it's gone.
 As a traditional probe model, it takes between 5-10 seconds to yield a reading instead of the near-instantaneous output of infrared styles.
 Still, we love this model and think it's a great option for anyone who needs a basic digital probe thermometer.

-The Faceil is a have-it-all-at-once kind of product.
-If you use it a lot and can get oriented quickly to what you are looking at, we think it is one of the best user interfaces of the bunch.
-It has a large screen and bold font, which we love.
-As with all of the other infrared options, it completes a scan in about a second.
+The FACEIL Thermometer is a have-it-all-at-once kind of product.
+If you use it a lot and can get oriented quickly to what you are looking at, it has many useful features.
+We love the large screen and bold font.
+As with all other infrared options, it completes a scan in about a second.
 Taking a basic reading then displays the current recorded temperature and icons for the mode (human body or object), volume, battery level, and memory readings.
 It holds up to 35 previous readings, so you never have to remember the patient's temperature from last time.
 Given its price point and performance, this is one of the best infrared thermometer deals around.

 The flip side to having all of the information displayed simultaneously is that some people might find it overwhelming.
-And though it is relatively user-friendly, we found that it is less accurate than average.
+And though it is relatively user-friendly, we found that it is less accurate than some other models we tested.
 It also doesn't come with color-coded backlights.
-However, if you want the speed and convenience of a forehead scanner and don't mind the way the data is displayed, we would highly recommend this option.
+However, if you want the speed and convenience of a forehead scanner and don't mind how the data is displayed, we highly recommend this option.

-The Geratherm Mercury-Free Oral Glass is a traditional glass model.
+The Geratherm Mercury Free Oral Glass is a traditional glass model.
 No batteries, no buttons; the benefit of this product is that it is as simple as it gets.
 It comes with a calibrated insert that allows you to see both Fahrenheit and Celsius readings simultaneously.
-If the patient can hold it in place properly, it is also highly accurate.
+It is also highly accurate if the patient can hold it in place properly.
+For those who don't need any of the high-tech features that come with digital or smart thermometers, this one will do its one job well enough.

 Why You Should Trust Us

-At GearLab, we purchase the products that we test at retail price and do not accept any manufacturer samples.
+At GearLab, we purchase each product we test at retail prices and do not accept any manufacturer samples.
 Over the past two years, we have researched dozens of thermometers and tested 15 different models.
-Besides testing and comparing accuracy, we also consider ease of use across a range of users, time how long it takes for each device to record a reading, and note any additional features that improve the performance of each product.
+Besides testing and comparing accuracy, we also consider ease of use out of the box, record how long it takes for each device to register a reading, and note any additional features that improve the performance of each product.
 We subjected this lineup to over 40 individual tests.
 Scores in these test metrics combine and make up a product's overall score.